-Stuart Forster reports on what to expect if you visit the annual Fire and Ice festival in Durham, England.
+Stuart Forster reports on what to expect if you visit the festival of Fire and Ice Durham holds each February, attracting families into the cathedral city in north-east England .

 Durham City hosts its annual Fire and Ice InDurham festival over two days during the February half-term holiday.
 The family-friendly festival features a city centre sculpture trail displaying hand-carved ice sculptures.
 Ice carving demonstrations and hands-on opportunities to give ice sculpting a go also feature as part of Durham’s Fire and Ice festival.
 Each day of the visually impressive festival culminates with evening shows (at 5.15pm and 6.00pm) in which dancing waters are choreographed to music.